intel-iot-devkit/iot-samples-cloud-setup/azure-mqtt.md

 1. Create an account on [https://azure.microsoft.com/en-us](https://azure.microsoft.com/en-us), if you do not yet have one.
 ![](https://github.com/hybridgroup/intel-iot-examples-mqtt/blob/master/images/azure/create-free-account.png)

-2. Log in to your account.
+2. Log into your account.
 ![](https://github.com/hybridgroup/intel-iot-examples-mqtt/blob/master/images/azure/sign-in-to-azure.png)

-3. Create a new IoT hub by clicking **New > Internet of Things > Azure IoT Hub**.
+3. Click **New > Internet of Things > Azure IoT Hub**.
 ![](https://github.com/hybridgroup/intel-iot-examples-mqtt/blob/master/images/azure/create-new-iot-hub.png)

-4. Enter the required information for your new IoT hub, and click **Create**.
+4. Enter the required information for your new Azure\* IoT Hub and click **Create**.
 ![](https://github.com/hybridgroup/intel-iot-examples-mqtt/blob/master/images/azure/create-new-iot-hub-2.png)

 Your new Azure\* IoT Hub is created within a few moments.

 ## Obtain a shared access signature (SAS) token for administrative use

-Once your Azure\* IoT Hub is created, you need to obtain an SAS token to perform adminitrativee actions, such as creating or listing devices.
+Once your Azure\* IoT Hub is created, you need to obtain an SAS token to perform administrative actions, such as creating or listing devices.
 To do this:

 1. On your dashboard, click the link to your new Azure\* IoT Hub.
 2. Go to **Settings > Shared access policies > registryReadWrite**.
 ![](https://github.com/hybridgroup/intel-iot-examples-mqtt/blob/master/images/azure/obtain-sas.png)
-3. Obtain the **Primary key** and the corresponding ** Connection string**.
+3. Obtain the **Primary key** and the corresponding **Connection string**.
 4. Create an SAS token as follows:

         sastoken <Your IoT Hub Name>.azure-devices.net/devices/ <Your primary key> 1440 registryReadWrite